Central Region

 COVID-19 Response

-HealthPoint follows county and state CDC guidance regarding COVID-19 protocols.
-At this time employees continue to wear masks in the office regardless of vaccination status.
+HealthPoint follows county, state, and CDC guidance regarding COVID-19 protocols.
+At this time employees continue to wear masks in patient-facing areas of the office regardless of vaccination status.
 HealthPoint continues to implement additional cleaning, social distancing, and has air filters throughout their spaces.
 Interns are providing a mixture of in-person and tele-services.
-Tele-services are provided both from home as well as from the office.
-HealthPoint is slowly moving away from work from home scenarios and expect that by August/September interns will be back in the clinics full time providing a mixture of tele and in-person services.
-Starting in September, 2021, all employees will be required to receive the COVID-19 vaccine unless granted an approved accommodation.
+Tele-services are provided from the office.
+Starting in September 2021, all employees will be required to receive the COVID-19 vaccine unless granted an approved accommodation.

 These policies are reviewed on a monthly basis to maintain the safety of staff and patients at their clinics.